Forsyth-Creations/website/countdown.md

         }
         else if (days < 14)
         {
             document.getElementById("flavortext").innerHTML = "2 weeks away.
-Almost there, my love.
-We can just sit and be in one anothers company.";
+Hope the committee is ready";
         }
         else if (days < 21)
         {
-            document.getElementById("flavortext").innerHTML = "You know, 3 more weeks and we could bake a cake together.
-Man I loved How To Train Your Dragon night";
+            document.getElementById("flavortext").innerHTML = "3 more weeks, and you're going to have your own personal chef.";
         }
         else if (days < 28)
         {
-            document.getElementById("flavortext").innerHTML = "Remember when I carried you home?
-4 more weeks and I'll sweep you off your feet again";
+            document.getElementById("flavortext").innerHTML = "A little more than 4 weeks away.
+I cannot wait to wrap you in my arms";
         }
         else if (days <= 35)
         {
-            document.getElementById("flavortext").innerHTML = "5 weeks away";
+            document.getElementById("flavortext").innerHTML = "And you thought I wasn't going to recode it ;)";
         }

     }, 1000);